 We backed Unterbuchner @ 250/1 for the 2018 BDO World Championship when he was a complete rank outsider.

-A contact had advised that an unknown German called Michael Unterbuchner was very impressive in the qualifying event for the BDO world champs and looked a really good player.
+A contact had advised that a new German was very impressive in the qualifying event for the BDO world champs and looked a really good player.
 We investigated further and found some other positive signals so had the bet.

 He went on to make the semi-finals of the BDO World Champs, falling just 1 game short for us to collect a monster payout.
 In terms of the official records this simply goes down in the books as a -0.50pt loss.
 However in reality members were able to cashout/trade for around a 10 – 12 pts guaranteed profit if they wished, which many did.